Guest Speaker Series: Developing a Sustainable Future

 Henry introduced students to the idea of Sustainability by Context which he explained was the idea of sustainable design meaning more than just reducing GHG dependence and energy efficiency.
 Sustainability by Context, Henry explained, also means more inclusive and affordable communities.

+Thinking about communities within a regional context is crucial when considering issues of resilience, affordability and environmental stewardship.
 On the issue of housing affordability, Henry highlighted the need for effective partnerships between the public, private, and non-profit sector to find creative models to deliver more housing in order to meet the needs of a growing population.

 This conversation helped attendees better understand the needs and realities within Vancouver’s real estate industry and helped ground their course materials within a real-life context.
 One student commented that they enjoyed getting to learn about current projects because it helped them realise and consider what projects they could be a part of in the future.